boldbi/bold-bi-docs/docs/resource-migration/migrate-data-sources-online.md

 ### Disable Synchronization of publish data source

-The synchronization of published data sources from source site can be disabled by enabling `Lock Resource Synchronization` in the dashboard settings in target site.
+The synchronization of published data sources from the source site can be disabled by enabling `Lock Resource Synchronization` in the dashboard settings in the target site.

 Learn how to disable synchronization for the published data sources [here](/site-administration/dashboard-settings/lock-resource-synchronization/).

-Once these settings enabled in target site, synchronization of the published data sources from source site gets failed.
+Once these settings are enabled in the target site, synchronization of the published data sources from the source site will fail.
 Show the failed status in the grid.

 ![Failed-status-grid](/static/assets/resource-migration/migrate-data-sources-online/images/datasource-failed-status.png)

-The failure reason will be displayed as `Resource synchronization is locked in target site` when click on `Failed` status from the publish history dialog.
+The failure reason will be displayed as `Resource synchronization is locked in the target site` when clicking on the `Failed` status from the publish history dialog.

 ![Failure-info](/static/assets/resource-migration/migrate-data-sources-online/images/failure-info-history.png)